vc-yang/vc-yang.github.io/_pages/01_about.md

 <!--![bla](/files/vickyPhoto1.jpg)-->
 <img style="float: left; margin: 0px 30px 60px 0px;" src="../files/vickyPhoto1.jpg" width = "200"/>
 I am a PhD candidate in Applied Mathematics at Northwestern University, Evanston, IL.
 I work on mathematical models applied to social systems.
 Some topics of my work include crime in cities and dynamics of political elections.
-The methods I use is often a combination of differential equations, numerical simulations, and learning from data.
+The methods I use are often a combination of differential equations, numerical simulations, and learning from data.
 Prior to joining Northwestern, I worked on mathematical models applied to heat transfer and microwave chemistry.

-Outside of academics, I enjoys dance, photography, and Aikido.
+Outside of academics, I enjoy dance, photography, and Aikido.
 I co-founded and is the president of [NuTango](http://nutango.wix.com/nutango), Northwestern University's Argentine Tango Club.
 I am also the president of Society for Industrial and Applied Mathematics's Northwestern Chapter.

 [CV (Oct 2016)](../files/Vicky_Yang_CV_Oct_2016.pdf)